Egypt says it will pay $1.3bln in arrears to oil companies by June

 More local production would help the North African nation to reduce its energy imports.

-Egypt's energy imports bill has more than doubled since the outbreak of the U.S.-Israeli war with Iran and the government is considering asking employees to work remotely and closing shops by 9 p.m.
-(1900 GMT) five days a week to cut energy consumption.
+Egypt's energy imports bill has more than doubled since the outbreak of the US-Israeli war with Iran and the government is considering asking employees to work remotely and closing shops five days a week to cut energy consumption.

-According to a recent note by the Institute of International Finance, the additional cost of oil could lead to an increase in expenditure of between 0.2% and 0.55% of the country's GDP at a time when its economy is barely recovering from successive shocks.
+According to a recent note by the Institute of International Finance, the additional cost of oil could lead to an increase in expenditure of between 0.2 per cent and 0.55 per cent of the country's GDP at a time when its economy is barely recovering from successive shocks.